How to Pick a GenAI Tool for Your Work

 Understand limitations:

 Understand what GenAI-based tools can or cannot do.
-GenAI might seem to have the ability like a conscious being in a conversation or application, but they are simply very large predictive models that infer from a huge dataset.
-Learn about what these models are limited at doing as well: 13 ChatGPT Limitations That You Need To Know, What Are the Limitations of ChatGPT?
+GenAI might seem like a conscious being in a conversation or application, but they are simply very large predictive models that infer from a huge dataset.
+Learn about the limitations of these models: 13 ChatGPT Limitations That You Need To Know, What Are the Limitations of ChatGPT?

 Use reputable resources:

 Current companies in the field have a variety of products such as: OpenAI’s ChatGPT and DALL-E Google’s Bard and upcoming Duet AI Microsoft’s Bing AI and Microsoft 365 Copilot.
-As a good rule of thumb, always know the safe computing practices.
+As a good rule of thumb, always use safe computing practices.

-Some things to keep in mind as you use GenAI-based tools, and how they may affect your usage of them in your daily life are:
+Some things to keep in mind as you use GenAI-based tools in your daily life are:

 GenAI is not conscious: